Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 Section 16(1)

-Subject to conditions and restrictions as prescribed in section 49
+subject to conditions and restrictions as may be prescribed in rule 36 and in the manner specified in section 49

-Every RP shall be entitled to take credit of input tax charged on inward supplies of goods or/and services
+be entitled to take credit of input tax charged on any supplies of goods or services or both made to him

-which are used in the course or furtherance of his business
+which are used or intended to be used in the course or furtherance of his business and

-and such ITC shall be credited to the e-CrL.
+such ITC shall be credited to his e-CrL.

 Description: Image result for images of pointing finger